 The short answer is a definitive yes!
 The flooring in your home is a significant part of the interior design and will greatly impact the prospective buyer’s first impression when they walk into your home.
 As the foundational anchor to the design scheme in every room, think of your floors as the curb appeal for your interior!
 The prospective buyer who comes into your house to see if they can visualize themselves living there will not ignore the imperfections that you have overlooked.
 Flooring that looks dated, drab, worn, damaged, or clashes with the interior paint color will jump out at them immediately.

-That’s why we carry all the trending, eye-catching hard surface and soft surface flooring options in our Thornton Flooring showroom in Rapid City, SD that will get your home market-ready with outstanding results.
+That’s why we carry all the trending, eye-catching hard surface and soft surface flooring options in our Thornton Flooring showroom in North Sioux City, SD that will get your home market-ready with outstanding results.
 Let’s look at some thoughtful considerations for your new flooring process.

 Which new flooring type increases home value the most?

 Imagine yourself walking into a property you are interested in as a potential forever home.
 What type of flooring will have the most positive impact on the attractiveness of the house?
 Like most people in the home buying market, hardwood floors will be at the top of the list.
 In addition to adding the most value as a material, gorgeous hardwood floors play off natural light to perfection and look fantastic in photos on listing sites and virtual tours.

 What other new flooring options add value?